e-Spirit/smartliving-website/README.md

+**This repository is archived.
+For the actively maintained version, please visit the Crownpeak repository: [https://github.com/Crownpeak/smartliving-website](https://github.com/Crownpeak/smartliving-website)**

+---

 # SmartLiving Website documentation
 The new SmartLiving website is a reference implementation for the static generation of a website.
 It serves as a guideline and offers best practices for developers.
 This also means: it is not a product, but rather provides example code and structure.